 Alternatives To Energy Drinks

 Go for a cup of coffee (not more than two cups a day) or tea.
 Small amounts of caffeine in them can boost your energy without harming your little one.
 This way you can cut down on many herbal ingredients and loads of added sugars in the energy drinks.
 Remember to limit your caffeine intake to 300mg a day.

 Note: Even this little amount of caffeine can be too much for some infants.
 Just observe your baby and go as per his reaction.

 Instead of having energy drinks like red bull while breastfeeding, try healthy and natural juices and soups.
-They help in keeping your energy quotient high, prevent dehydration, boost your breast milk production and improve your little one’s immunity too.
+They help in keeping your energy quotient high, prevent dehydration, and boost your immunity.
 Also, make sure that you eat a healthy and balanced diet.
 Get some sunlight; the rays can rejuvenate your body.